Skip to content

 Why Towing Kills EV Range

 Two forces work against you when towing: rolling resistance (proportional to weight) and aerodynamic drag (proportional to speed squared and frontal area).
 A trailer adds both weight and wind resistance, creating a compounding effect.
-At 65 mph with a 5,000 lb trailer, you can expect roughly 40-50% less range than the EPA rating.
+At 65 mph with a 5,000 lb trailer, you can expect roughly 40 to 50 percent less range than the EPA rating.

 Tips for Maximizing Towing Range

 • Slow down.
-Dropping from 70 to 55 mph can recover 15-25% of your towing range.
+Dropping from 70 to 55 mph can recover 15 to 25 percent of your towing range.
 Aerodynamic losses grow exponentially with speed.

 • Use an aerodynamic trailer or add a nose cone.
-Reducing the trailer's drag coefficient can improve range by 5-10%.
+Reducing the trailer's drag coefficient can improve range by 5 to 10 percent.

 • Keep tires properly inflated on both the vehicle and trailer.
 Under-inflation increases rolling resistance significantly.

 • Plan charging stops conservatively.
-Use the 80% rule and always have a backup charger in mind.
+Use the 80 percent rule and always have a backup charger in mind.

 • Pre-condition the cabin before departing while still plugged in.
 This avoids using battery energy for climate control early in the trip.